There’s nothing wrong with the store-bought, but Homemade Peanut Butter Cups are even better because you can use a higher quality chocolate.

 Then I chop the nuts finely in the food processor with honey, oil, confectioner’s sugar, vanilla extract and salt.

-I roll the peanut butter into balls and flatten them into disks to fit inside the cups.
+After that I roll the peanut butter into balls and flatten them into disks to fit inside the muffin cups.

 Carefully, I melt the dark chocolate over a pot of simmering water on the stove and spoon a slick of chocolate to coat the bottoms of the cups in a muffin pan.